The IBS seeks to provide

 The program starts annually in September with a carefully selected group of 12-18 participants.
 The program typically sells out quickly and receives applications from December onwards until the program is complete.

-The Diploma of Advanced Sustainability has enjoyed the endorsement of the World Business Council of Sustainable Development (WBCSD) since its foundation in 20111, and of the Mission Possible Foundation since 2016.
+The Diploma of Advanced Sustainability has enjoyed the endorsement of the World Business Council of Sustainable Development (WBCSD) since its foundation in 20111, of the Mission Possible Foundation since 2016, and of the U.N.
+Global Compact Switzterland & Liechtenstein since 2020.
 The program has been run in cooperation with different educational institutions such as Business School Lausanne in the early years, and the Institute for Economy and the Environment at University of St.Gallen.
 From 2020 onwards, degrees are provided by the Institute for Business Sustainability to ensure the indepencence and continued development of the program in the coming years.
 As the program will grow internationally, new collaborations will be envisaged.